gamahachaa/grav-xapi/README.md

-# Xapi Plugin
+# xAPI Plugin

-The **Xapi** Plugin is for [Grav CMS](http://github.com/getgrav/grav) to send [XAPI (Tincan)](https://github.com/adlnet/xAPI-Spec) statements to an LRS.
-So far this plugin only sends statements.
+The **xAPI** Plugin is for [Grav CMS](http://github.com/getgrav/grav) to send [XAPI (Tincan)](https://github.com/adlnet/xAPI-Spec) statements to an LRS.
+So far this plugin only sends statements for storage.
 It doesn't provide yet any LRS query.

 How does it works :
 - When a user opens a page:
   a [statement](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#def-statement) is sent to the LRS.
 You can map a group of users to different LRS.
 You can map the page template to [verbs](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#verb) and/or [activityTypes](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#2441-when-the-objecttype-is-activity)
 - When a from is submited:
-  You can add a xapi process to a form so that its submission triggers a statement.
+  You can add a xAPI process to a form so that its submission triggers a statement.

 - You can add js script to your pages/templates to configure trigger special statements.

-  _Nothing more is configured for tincanjs yet.
-Opened toproposals_
+*There would be a lot of work to take full advantage of the specifications.
+So feel free to comment, raising issues, or to submit PRs*

 ## Installation

-Installing the Xapi plugin can be done in one of two ways.
+Installing the xAPI plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ### GPM Installation (Preferred)